 Opportunities for Energy Storage to Address Grid Operational Issues

 Policy & Statutory Things that Need Changing to Get it Implemented in the Field

-NCSEA and our partners worked with the NC General Assembly to included an energy storage study provision in HB 589.
+NCSEA and our partners worked with the NC General Assembly to include an energy storage study provision in HB 589.
 NCSEA also collaboratively secured private funding to match the public funding provided by the NC General Assembly (in a 1:1 match) to begin the current energy storage study conducted by the UNC Collaboratory and NC State University.
-The work is expected to be completed in December 2018.

 NCSEA’s Energy Storage Working Group convenes an active dialogue toward the following goals: